badd-labs/badd-labs/lab3.1/README.md

 If you are good with option 1A, you can skip 1B.
 This step is for who want to install Ethereum on their OS.

 We will use `Geth`, the Ethereum client implemented in Language `Go`.
-You can choose to either install the `Geth` on you own machine or the Linux machine running on VirtualBox which you've already had in previous lab.
+You can choose to either install the `Geth` on you own machine or the Linux machine running on VirtualBox.
 See [here](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) for more information.

 ***Ubuntu Users***